B20 Native Token Standard

 params | ABI-encoded, variant-specific creation struct (versioned by leading byte) |

-initCalls | Optional array of ABI-encoded calls dispatched post-creation with admin privilege bypass |
+initCalls | Optional array of ABI-encoded calls dispatched post-creation; calls originating from the factory bypass role gates and transfer-side policy gates during this window |

 Address derivation